We've gotten a few reactions:

 I've talked about this before, but for me and my husband post partum nfp is a Josephite marriage.
 We have tried CCL's sympto-thermal method.
 We have tried to incorporate Creighton teachings into how I observe signs.
 We have kept our babies exclusively on breastmilk for as long as possible.
 And doing those things has just ended up with me pregnant.
 All six of my pregnancies may have been planned by God but only half were planned by Travis and me.

 After this baby is born we will try the Marquette Method but we will also be abstaining for a very, very long time.
-Long term abstinence is why we didn't get pregnant after James until we felt called by God to do so.
+Long term abstinence is why we didn't get pregnant after JF until we felt called by God to do so.
 Trying to chart without a period is why I'm pregnant now.

 Right now the only reason we're using nfp is because we have to.
 The Church tells us it's good; I believe the Church is right on such matters and so even if I don't understand or agree for the moment I bow to Her authority.
 But mostly I lie in bed praying to God, "You duped me, O Lord, and I let myself be duped!"
 (Jer 20:10)

 I feel embarrassed to be pregnant but I hate feeling that way.
 Why should I be ashamed of being in a solid, awesome, enjoyable marriage?!
 But I look at my belly and my shopping cart so loaded with kids there's barely room for the groceries and I feel like a rabbit, a breeder, some stupid woman who can't tell the difference between mucus and semen and whatever the hell else there is coming out post partum.